Security

 Step 2.
 Send anything suspicious to your trash

-Malware will often load automatically when you start your Mac, so you might find it in your macOS login items list.
-Bear in mind, though, many login items like Launch Daemons, and Launch Agents won’t actually appear in this list, so you may need to go further to find them and protect your Mac from malware.
+Malware will often load automatically when you start your Mac, and you might check your macOS login items list.
+Bear in mind, though, many login items like Launch Daemons, and Launchagents won’t actually appear in this list, so you may need to go further to find them and protect your Mac from malware.

-1. In System Preferences, select General > Login Items
+1. In System Settings, select General > Login Items.

 3. Click the minus button to remove the login item.